-Long Before Martha Stewart There Was Mrs. Beeton, the Original "Household Goddess"
+Long Before Martha Stewart Mrs. Beeton was the "Household Goddess"

 As with the commander of an army, or the leader of any enterprise, so it is with the mistress of a house.
 Isabella— Isabella Beeton